4 Critical phases of a go-to-market strategy (Updated 2022)By Courtney Hinz

 - How experienced are they in their business?

-- Do they tend to be old-school, or are they up to date with all the latest trends?
+- What is their consumer mindset?
+Do they tend to be old-school, or are they up to date with all the latest trends?

 - What are they good at?
 What do they struggle with?